rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

 ---------------------------

-The :math:`\lambda` dependence of the specific intensity is represented as a piecewise-constant function on a wavelength grid :math:`\lambda =
+The :math:`\lambda` dependence of the specific intensity is represented as a piecewise-constant function on a wavelength abscissa :math:`\lambda =
 \{\lambda_{1},\lambda_{2},\ldots,\lambda_{M}\}`:

 .. math::